Maurice Hilleman: Legacy

 In 2016, a documentary film titled Hilleman: A Perilous Quest to Save the World's Children, chronicling Hilleman's life and career, was released by Medical History Pictures, Inc.

 In 2016, Montana State University dedicated a series of scholarships in memory of its alumnus Hilleman, called the Hilleman Scholars Program, for incoming students who "commit to work at their education beyond ordinary expectations and help future scholars that come after them".
+The program has demonstrated success in supporting montana students from disadvantaged backgrounds, with the first cohort showing a 78% retention rate, higher than comparable students, while fostering diversity with 36% of the 2022 cohort coming from diverse ethnic and racial backgrounds.